tloveday/MS4/README.md

 - _Student Tracking System_ - Majority of younger students won’t have access to a card that will allow them to make purchases, with the vast majority of users therefore being their parents (or guardians) by adding notes style text fields into the checkout for details such as student names for session fees, memberships and gradings, with grading information going further to include the current belt of the students.
 This could further be added to the profile with a place being kept to store student names and belt ranks in situations like this.

 - _Learn Pages_ - For some potential users they may want further detail on the learning which occurs in the club with syllabus, belt order etc.

+- _Categories In Blogs_ Add ways for users to see specific categories for the blog so that those looking for information regarding Gradings aren't surrounded out by posts concerning general club admin or competitions.

+- _Comments In Blogs_ With the Addition of the blog the addition of a comment section would create opportunities for users and admin to relate information back and forth- ForExample in the blog there is a post dedicated to getting information surrounding intreset for an "In-House Competition" The post asks for users to discuss this with instructors- by having the comment section this would enable users who are interested to provide immediate feed back.
+Additionally with Good luck and Congratulation posts regarding gradings and competitions it would be an opportunity fo users to support fellow members of as they test and compete, fostering a greater sense of community within the club.

+- _Likes In Blogs_ This would enable owners to see imediate response from users on their posts.
+It could be used as a straw poll when the club raises questions.

 ### Bugs and Fixes Implemented after Testing -
+- Following feedback an error and typo in CSS meant that the image picker used in editing and creating products overflew and preventing the use of the form.

 ## Technologies Used